devleaks/cockpitdecks-docs/docs/Button.md

 # Button Definition

-The *Button Definition* is a list of parameters that describe what the button will do when it is manipulated and how it will be represented on the deck if the deck can some how represent the state of that button.
+The *Button Definition* is a list of attributes that describe what the button will do when it is manipulated and how it will be represented on the deck if the deck can some how represent the state of that button.

 Button definition can be very simple and straightforward, but definitions can also be complex and refined.